microsoft/pxt-arcade/docs/skillmap/clicker/clicker2.md

 That's it!

-Click **Finish** to share your clicker game with friends and compete for the most clicks in 10 seconds!
+Click **Finish** to return to the main page where you can share your game with family and friends to compete for the most clicks in 10 seconds!